Apprentices and the Joint Apprenticeship Program

-The apprenticeship programs provide equal opportunity to all person, regardless of race, sex, ethnic group, religion, or age.
+The apprenticeship programs provide equal opportunity to all people, regardless of race, sex, ethnic group, religion or age.
 Equal opportunity also means equal treatment in pay, promotions, layoffs, and evaluations.

 Joint Apprenticeship Committees

 The actual selection of apprentices is done by members of a Joint Apprenticeship Committee.
 These are people with considerable experience representing both management and skilled labor.
-The Committees are sometimes assisted by the Labor Department’s Bureau of Apprenticeship and Training (BAT), the Cleveland School Board, Cuyahoga Community College, and the Recruiting & Training Programs.
+The Committees is sometimes assisted by the Labor Department’s Bureau of Apprenticeship and Training (BAT), the Cleveland School Board, Cuyahoga Community College, and the Recruiting & Training Programs.